-Knowing what pension benefits you may receive at retirement will help you work through your plans for the future.
-Your pension benefit is typically calculated based on your years of service, the age you retire and your ending salary.
+A pension benefit is typically calculated based on years of service, retirement age and ending salary.

 If you're eligible to receive a pension benefit in retirement, call your benefits office and ask for your accrued and projected pension benefits.

-Your accrued benefit is the annual amount you'd receive at your pension plan's normal retirement age if you left your job today.
+- Your accrued benefit is the annual amount you'd receive at your pension plan's normal retirement age if you left your job today.